VinayPraj/vinaybsad482/README.md

 ## Area Protected by Country

 ![Picture](Presentation/fig1.png)
-This image illustrates that France has the most protected areas of all of Europe.
+The above image illustrates that France has the most protected areas of all of Europe.

 ![Picture](Presentation/fig2.png)
 ![Picture](Presentation/fig3.png)